-- Treasurer, John Krumm, Microsoft Research, USA
+- Secretary, John Krumm, Microsoft Research, USA

 Cyrus Shahabi, University of Southern California, USA